-The English department has many goals and one focus: to help students increase their ability to communicate in English.
+The Cañada College English department has many goals.
 The department provides transfer courses, developmental writing and reading courses, professional/technical support, electives in literature and creative writing, and courses that foster students' personal development and academic success.

-Most importantly, our goal is to provide access to these courses for the largest number of students possible, regardless of their language, language skills, or culture.
+Most important, though, our goal is to provide access to these courses for the largest number of students possible, regardless of their language, language facility, or culture.